praveenaiiisc/Ebd_To_End_Text_Summarization_NLP_Project/README.md

 # End to end Text-Summarizer-Project
-- In this projects i use this model "google/pegasus-cnn_dailymail" for implement Summarization task on a given dialog paragraph by traing on a given dataset
+- In this projects i use this model "google/pegasus-cnn_dailymail" for implement Summarization task on a given dialog paragraph and train the model on a given dataset
 ### Text_Summarization_Result:
 - ![Screenshot 2024-07-14 153948](https://github.com/user-attachments/assets/99e916c4-afbd-47c4-89a5-f3df98c7d12e)
 - Authontication